Victori4/SteeringAngle/README.md

 8. Build the project using Docker.
 Open a new terminal and navigate to the folder containing all the source files.
 Use the following command to run the build:

-`docker build -t <tag> -f Dockerfile .`
+`docker build -f Dockerfile -t group-16 .`

-9. If successful, create a Docker container based on the Docker image
+9. Open a new terminal window in a folder with downloaded videos and type this command to run OpenDLV:

+`docker run --rm --init --net=host --name=opendlv-vehicle-view -v $PWD:/opt/vehicle-view/recordings -v /var/run/docker.sock:/var/run/docker.sock -p 8081:8081 chalmersrevere/opendlv-vehicle-view-multi:v0.0.60`

+10. Open a new terminal window and type this command to run H264 decoder:

+`xhost +`

-`docker run --rm <tag> `
+`docker run --rm -ti --net=host --ipc=host -e DISPLAY=$DISPLAY -v /tmp:/tmp h264decoder:v0.0.4 --cid=253 --name=img`

+11. Open a new terminal window and type this command to run the microservice:

+`docker run --rm -ti --net=host --ipc=host -e DISPLAY=$DISPLAY -v /tmp:/tmp group-16:latest --cid=253 --name=img --width=640 --height=480 --verbose`

 ### Tools
 * G++